Use Email message filtering and correlation to specify which emails are tracked

 If checked, this option uses the conversation id to identify all the emails that replied to a tracked email.

-How Dynamics 365 for Customer Engagement apps associates email addresses with records
+How model-driven apps in Dynamics 365 associates email addresses with records

-When Dynamics 365 for Customer Engagement apps tracks an email, it associates the email address to a record within Dynamics 365 for Customer Engagement.
-The contents of the email From field can only be associated with one Dynamics 365 for Customer Engagement apps record.
-If there are duplicate records within Dynamics 365 for Customer Engagement apps with the same email address, the contents of the email From field will resolve to the first active record in the following order:
+When model-driven apps in Dynamics 365 tracks an email, it associates the email address to a record within model-driven apps in Dynamics 365.
+The contents of the email From field can only be associated with one record.
+If there are duplicate records within model-driven apps in Dynamics 365 with the same email address, the contents of the email From field will resolve to the first active record in the following order:

 - Business unit

 - Email-enabled entities (for example: Queues, custom, etc.)

 In the email To field, all of the records of email-enabled entities with the email address will be listed.

 How model-driven apps in Dynamics 365 use tracking tokens

 Tracking tokens increase the probability for email identification and matching.
 You can use the tracking token feature to improve email message tracking.
 A tracking token is an alphanumeric string generated by model-driven apps in Dynamics 365 and appended to the end of an email subject line.
 It matches email activities with email messages.